Please wait while the search results are loading...

 Ethanol is a very popular fuel source in Brazil.
 In fact, Brazil is one of the world’s largest producers of ethanol, which provides a significant amount of the fuel used in Brazil’s cars.
 This is due to a concerted effort by the government to reduce dependency on petroleum product imports.
 After getting an initial boost due to government subsidies and fuel tax strategies beginning in 1975, Brazilian producers developed methods (typically using sugar cane) that enable them to produce ethanol at moderate cost.
 The fact that Brazil’s climate is ideally suited for sugarcane is a great asset.
 Also, sugar cane can be converted with one less step than corn, which is the primary source for American ethanol.
 Brazilian automobiles are typically equipped with engines that can burn pure ethanol or a blend of gasoline and ethanol.
 Brazilian car manufacturing plants operated by Ford, GM and Volkswagen all make such cars.

-In March 2014, the United Nations Intergovernmental Panel on Climate Change released two Working Group reports that questioned biofuels’ cost to the environment, the food chain and ultimately their direct and indirect production of harmful emissions.
+The United Nations Intergovernmental Panel on Climate Change released two Working Group reports that questioned biofuels’ cost to the environment, the food chain and ultimately their direct and indirect production of harmful emissions.
 Ethanol production requires enormous amounts of water.
 To produce one gallon of ethanol, up to four gallons of water are consumed by ethanol refineries.
 Add in the water needed to grow the corn in the first place, and the number grows to as much as 1,700 gallons of water for each gallon of ethanol.
 Meanwhile, Brazil has clear-cut as much as 1 million acres of tropical forest per year to produce sugarcane for ethanol.

 A bright note for ethanol proponents is an increase in production efficiency, due to improvements in process technology (such as finer corn grinding to release more starch) and improved temperature control of fermentation to optimize yeast productivity.
 Better enzymes and yeast strains are also boosting output per bushel of corn.